Naggioperso/docker-aemu-server/README.md

 ## Future plans

-This repository is now public because everything works and I feel pretty satisfied with the work.
+This repository is now public because everything works and I feel pretty satisfied with what I did.
 However, there are still some things that I want to change:

 - Automate the IP change in server.js